Make the most of your Stockspot account with the Stockspot dashboard .

 You can also set up two-factor authentication for an extra level of security on your account.

 You can give your accountant or financial adviser access to a view-only version of your portfolio for tax and strategic advice.
 They will not be able to make changes on your account.
 We’ll then email them with instructions on how to view your Stockspot Portfolio and Stockspot Savings.

 Find out how Stockspot makes it easy to grow your wealth and invest in your future.

-This article was originally published in November 2018 and was updated in September 2019.
+This article was originally published in November 2018 and was updated in September 2019 and February 2023.